Russ Nixon: National League coach and manager

 His managing career began in the Cincinnati Reds' farm system in 1970 and in 1976 he was promoted to a coaching position with the defending World Series champion Reds, under Baseball Hall of Fame manager Sparky Anderson.
 In Nixon's first season, Cincinnati's "Big Red Machine" dynasty reached its pinnacle with a second consecutive world championship, dispatching the New York Yankees in a four-game sweep in the 1976 World Series.
 However, the Reds' period in the sun began to dim with the advent of baseball free agency.
 Anderson was fired after the 1978 season, and Nixon remained on the Reds' staff under their new manager, John McNamara, in 1979.

-After compiling the best overall record in the National League West Division during the strike-affected split season of 1981, the Reds unraveled in 1982, plummeting into last place and losing 101 games.
+After compiling the best overall record in baseball during the strike-affected split season of 1981, the Reds unraveled in 1982, plummeting into last place and losing 101 games.
 McNamara was fired July 21 and Nixon took his place.
 Nixon was unable to right the ship, as the Reds went 27–43 the rest of way en route to what is still the only 100-loss season in franchise history.
 When the Reds finished last again in 1983, Nixon was fired.
 He then coached for the Montreal Expos (1984–85) before signing as a coach with the Braves.
 Nixon worked for Chuck Tanner in 1986–87 before his appointment as pilot of the Greenville Braves, the club's Double-A Southern League affiliate, for 1988.

-While new general manager Bobby Cox had done much to rebuild the Braves' farm system, at the National League level Atlanta was in free fall.
+While new general manager Bobby Cox had done much to rebuild the Braves' farm system, at the National League level they were in the midst of their worst stretch since their days in Boston.
 When the Braves dropped 27 of their first 39 games in 1988, Nixon was recalled from Greenville to succeed Tanner on May 23—a rare promotion of a manager from AA all the way to the majors.
 However, the losses continued to pile up.
 The 1988 Braves finished 54–106, the worst season in the Atlanta portion of Braves history and the franchise's worst since its struggles in Boston during the Great Depression.
-Nixon was unable turn the Braves' fortunes around in 1989 and 1990, seasons in which the Braves lost 97 games each, despite breaking in talented young pitchers such as Tom Glavine, John Smoltz and Steve Avery.
-On June 22, 1990, Cox fired Nixon.
+Nixon was unable to turn the Braves' fortunes around in 1989 and through the first 65 games of 1990, seasons in which the Braves lost 97 games each while seeing young pitchers such as Tom Glavine, John Smoltz and Steve Avery make the roster.
+On June 22, 1990, Cox fired Nixon and took over as field manager himself.